16% more buildings and 28% more dwellings since 1995

-While the increase in the number of buildings is less significant in the Brussels-Capital Region (+1%) than in the two other regions, the number of dwellings has increased by 20%.
+While the increase in the number of buildings is less significant in the Brussels-Capital Region (+1%) than in the other two regions, the number of dwellings has increased by 21%.

 Purpose and brief description